John Egan (footballer, born 1992): Early and personal life

-Career
+Club career

 Early career

 Egan was loaned by Sunderland to Crystal Palace in January 2012.
 Egan made his professional debut for Palace in the FA Cup third round playing the full 90 minutes in their 1–0 loss to Derby County.
 In March 2012, Egan joined Football League One side Sheffield United on a month's loan to ease a defensive crisis, making his début for the Blades that evening in a defeat at Walsall.

 In July 2012, Egan was called up by Martin O'Neill for Sunderland's pre-season tour to South Korea to take part in the Peace Cup.
 He came on as a substitute for the injured Wes Brown in the 3rd place play-off against FC Groningen of the Netherlands, playing 50 minutes of the 3–2 victory.
 After a solid pre-season, he was praised by Martin O'Neill and handed the number forty-two jersey for the season.
 At the start of November 2012 after being around the first team Egan signed a three-month loan deal with Bradford City to get games under his belt.
 He made his début for Bradford on 6 November in a 0–0 draw at home to Chesterfield.
 His loan was cut short two weeks later after suffering a broken leg, returning having played four games for the Bantams.
 This injury ruled him out for a year but during his rehab, Egan agreed to a one-year contract extension with Sunderland in March 2013.

 On 27 February 2014, Egan joined League Two side Southend United on an emergency loan.
 His first goal came on 11 March 2014, in a 2–2 draw against Scunthorpe United, where he scored a "spectacular long-distance effort".
 He later went on to win Southend's 'Goal of the Season' award and the strike was a sensation on YouTube gaining over 35,000 views.
 On 28 March 2014, Egan extended his loan stay with the Blues until the end of the 2013–14 season.